Snapyou2/mp2anki/README.md

 - **Vocabulary Extraction and Anki Flashcard Generation:** Extracts key vocabulary terms from the Whisper transcript using the Gemini API and formats them as Anki flashcards that can be easily imported into Anki.
 - **Lesson Summary Creation:**  Generates a comprehensive summary of the lesson content using the Gemini API.
 - **Organized Output:** Saves Anki flashcards decks and summaries as separate files for easy access.
+- **Fire & Forget:** You can just throw multiple recordings and get your all your files at the end of the script.

 ## Dependencies